2020 NBA Playoff Jerseys

 October 2020

-Color-aid paper cut-out NBA jerseys of ten players in the 2020 Playoffs.
-Hand-cut, secured with rubber cement, and scanned into digital form.
+Color-aid paper cut-out NBA jerseys of ten teams in the 2020 Playoffs.
+Hand-cut, laid with rubber cement, and scanned into digital form.

 Utah Jazz City Edition